Garden Waste Collection

 What’s to stop other people in the neighbourhood swapping my bin with theirs?

-Your will have a sticker attached identifying that your bin is paid for and you can write your address onto this sticker - there is nothing we can do to stop residents moving bins around but we have not experienced any problems with this.
+You will receive a sticker identifying that your bin is paid for and you can write your address onto this sticker - there is nothing we can do to stop residents moving bins around but we have not experienced any problems with this.

 What if I live in a flat and have a shared garden?

-We are happy to continue providing a garden waste collection service for flats - at a charge of £35 per year for the first garden waste bin, and £35 per year for any extra garden waste bins.
+We are happy to continue providing a garden waste collection service for flats.
 Please contact us if you would like advice on how to go about organising garden waste collection for a multi-occupancy property.

 What if I'm renting and / or am not responsible for the garden where I live?